adityakumardev/Digital-Clock/README.md

-# A digital clock displaying accurate time using javscript functions.
+# A digital clock displaying accurate time using javascript functions.